Caring For Your Dog’s Ears… Naturally

 In severe cases of prolonged scratching and shaking, a hematoma (swelling, caused by a buildup of blood & fluid under the skin) can develop in the pinna, however this is thought to be due primarily to a type of auto-immune disease which weakens the blood vessels of the pinna, making them more prone to rupture.

-Anatomy or Breed: Certain breeds with ears that hang down, like setters, spaniels and retrievers, can be pre-disposed to infections and yeast buildup because these longer ear flaps provide an internal ear environment that’s dark, potentially more moist – and perfect for the growth of yeast and bacteria.
+Anatomy or Breed: Certain breeds with ears that hang down, like setters, spaniels and retrievers, can be predisposed to infections and yeast buildup because these longer ear flaps provide an internal ear environment that’s dark, potentially more moist – and perfect for the growth of yeast and bacteria.

 While some breeds are routinely subjected to ear-cropping in the United States, this is almost entirely a cosmetic (and in the opinion of most, a cruel) surgical mutilation with its roots in the ancestral jobs of certain working breeds, but which has no relevance in the life of a modern dog – and only very mildly helps to combat ear problems, if at all.

 Diet: Food (or environmental) allergies are especially likely to be implicated in ear problems when both ears are involved.
-An excess of grain and / or sugar in the diet is one of the most common causes of ear infections in dogs.
+An excess of grain and/or sugar in the diet is one of the most common causes of ear infections in dogs.
 The sugar actually feeds the yeast which lives naturally in the body and causes a yeast overgrowth, which results in the dark, yeasty-smelling buildup that can occur inside the ears.

 Lifestyle: Those dogs who regularly swim in lakes, the ocean or swimming pools (dock-diving or swim therapy for example) can be more prone to ear problems than those who don’t go near the water.
-Any dog who swims should have his ears gently dried afterwards, using a soft towel or cotton wool to remove the excess moisture.
-This alone can prevent many ear infections from building up, because yeast and bacteria love to reproduce in dark, moist places.
+Any dog who swims should have his ears gently dried afterward, using a soft towel or cotton wool to remove the excess moisture.
+This alone can prevent many ear infections from building up because yeast and bacteria love to reproduce in dark, moist places.

-Dogs who spend a lot of time outdoors and are lucky enough to run in the woods or other grassy open spaces, are slightly more at risk of a foxtail or other type of grass seed working its way into the ears.
+Dogs who spend a lot of time outdoors and are lucky enough to run in the woods or other grassy open spaces are slightly more at risk of a foxtail or other type of grass seed working its way into the ears.
 This can cause severe pain and discomfort and often require surgical removal although in some cases, a vet may suggest pouring mineral oil or another substance into the ear to soften the seed and allow it to be shaken out by the dog – however it’s essential that a correct diagnosis is made before this approach is taken and it should only be attempted under veterinary supervision.

 Parasites: Parasites such as mites can invade the ear canal but these are relatively uncommon.
 Sometimes, allergic ear problems can be mistaken for ear mites.
 If they do invade, a confirmed case of ear mites can be treated with Neem or plain mineral oil.
-Chronic and persistent ear ailments that do not clear up using simple measures, require veterinary attention.
+Chronic and persistent ear ailments that do not clear up using simple measures require veterinary attention.
 Contact your holistic vet for a moderate treatment option.

 |A survey of 6,289 Honest Kitchen customers showed a 46% reduction in ear infections while eating The Honest Kitchen pet food.|